 The University of Cincinnati seeks to accommodate persons with disabilities who need the assistance of service animals.
 According to the Americans with Disabilities Act (ADA), a service animal is "a dog individually trained to provide assistance to an individual with a disability" (28 CFR part 36).

-In order to learn how to make a formal request, please visit our Assistance Animal and Assistance Animal webpage.
+To learn how to make a formal request, please visit our Assistance Animal and Assistance Animal page.

 Students who require parking assistance due temporary impairment (injury, surgery, illness, etc) should contact Accessibility Resources to determine what parking assistance is available and appropriate.
 Accessibility Resources may request documentation regarding the temporary impairment before parking assistance can be provided.

-Questions within our Online Application for Services found on our Registration page are specifically tailored to allow the student an opportunity to offer their personal narrative of how their disability has impacted them.
-These questions will be discussed during the intake with their Accommodation Coordinator.
-As such, we would encourage the parent not to register their student.
+Questions within our registration form (found on our Registration page) are specifically tailored to allow the student an opportunity to offer their personal narrative of how their disability has impacted them.
+These questions and responses will be discussed during the registration meeting with their Access Coordinator.

 If a parent/guardian wishes to walk their student to their class, that would be a conversation between the student and the parent.
 However, University rules prohibits any individual whom is not registered within a class to attend.
 Doing so also violates Fire Code.